sujjasf/mycodingbasics/DONTREADME.md

 now i'm in mamala
 jhapa damak
-usong mobile to write u
+using mobile to write u
+tomorrow is bartamaof sonim and sunab